 Our anxiety treatment team

 The intensive outpatient care team at Linden Oaks includes a licensed clinical psychologist, a psychiatrist, clinical therapists and psychiatric nurses.
 Our mental health professionals are highly specialized and use innovative therapy to treat anxiety.
 We have helped many people overcome anxiety and live more balanced lives.

 For more information on our treatment programs for anxiety, please call the Linden Oaks Help Line 24/7 at 630-305-5027.

 Perinatal Mood and Anxiety Disorders (PMADS)

 The birth of a baby can trigger a jumble of powerful emotions, from excitement and joy to fear and anxiety.
-While nearly 80 percent of all women experience the “Baby Blues”, a mild depression interspersed with happier feelings, 20 percent of women experience a more serious perinatal depression and/or anxiety which may become chronic without proper treatment.
+While nearly 80 percent of all women experience the “Baby Blues”, 20 percent of women experience a more serious perinatal mood or anxiety issue which may become chronic without proper treatment.